chainapsis/keplr-wallet/docs/docs/mobile/wallet-connect.md

 # Use with WalletConnect

-Keplr Mobile supports WalletConnect, allowing seamless integration of dApps with the Keplr Wallet via QR codes.
+Keplr Mobile supports WalletConnect, allowing seamless integration of dApps with Keplr Wallet via QR codes.
 You can find an example at this [link](https://github.com/chainapsis/keplr-wallet/tree/master/packages/wc-client-example).

 ---